oiiizhou/MIME/README.md

 Real-world multimodal emotion recognition frequently encounters the challenge of missing or compromised modalities, such as blurred faces due to privacy preservation or missing audio in restricted environments.
 However, existing datasets predominantly assume ideal, full-modality availability and provide only discrete emotion labels.
 This leaves a critical gap in understanding *how* to logically deduce emotions when key modalities are absent.

-To bridge this gap, we introduce the first large-scale **Chain-of-Emotion (CoE)** dataset tailored for emotion recognition under missing modalities.
+To bridge this gap, we introduce the first **Chain-of-Emotion (CoE)** dataset tailored for emotion recognition under missing modalities.

 **Key Features:**
 - **Diverse Scenarios:** Built upon authoritative video benchmarks like CAER and DFEW, we systematically categorize data into five scenarios: one full-modality baseline and four specific missing-modality settings.